 Change Your Shower RoutineChange Your Shower Routine

 If you start adopting water-friendly shower habits, you can save on your bill.
-For example, by turning off your water when shampooing, shaving, or using conditioner, you can reduce a few gallons during your shower.
+For example, by turning off your water when shampooing, shaving, or using a conditioner, you can reduce a few gallons during your shower.
 If you prefer a continual water flow, consider setting a timer to limit your showers to 5 minutes or less.

 Some gadgets can help you save money during a shower.
 WaterSense® showerheads are found at any local hardware or home improvement store.
-Using higher pressure to reduce the water flow, rate these eco-friendly showerheads can save you up to 2,900 gallons a year.
+Using higher pressure to reduce the water flow, these eco-friendly showerheads can save you up to 2,900 gallons a year.

 Check For Water LeaksCheck For Water Leaks